-How to whitelist a Minecraft server
+How to whitelist a Minecraft server: commands and server.properties

 Use whitelist commands and server.properties settings to keep a Java server private while you add trusted players.